movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

 Specifies whether to change sign of operand values selected by :ref:`op_sel_hi<amdgpu_synid_op_sel_hi>`.
-These values are then used as input to the operation, which results in the upper-half of the destination.
+These values are then used as input to the operation which results in the upper-half of the destination.

 The number of values specified by this modifier must match the number of source operands.
-The first value controls src0, the second value controls src1 and so on.
+First value controls src0, second value controls src1 and so on.

-The value 0 indicates that the corresponding operand value is used unmodified, the value 1 indicates that the negative value of the operand must be used.
+The value 0 indicates that the corresponding operand value is used unmodified, the value 1 indicates that negative value of the operand must be used.

 By default, operand values are used unmodified.

-This modifier is valid for floating-point operands only.
+This modifier is valid for floating point operands only.

     =============================== ==================================================================
     Syntax                          Description